mido/mido/README.rst

 * full support for all 18 messages defined by the MIDI standard.

-* standard port API allows all kinds of input and output ports to be used interchangingly.
-New port types can be written by subclassing and overriding a few methods.
+* standard port API allows all kinds of input and output ports to be used interchangeably.
+New port types can be written by subclassing and overriding a few methods.s

 * includes a reusable MIDI parser.